Frequently Asked Questions (FAQ)

 If promotion were in doubt, that information should have been entered into the system in January and shared with families by February.
 (In other words, well before the administration of the tests.)
 If there is a pre-existing concern about a child’s promotion, the teacher creates a portfolio with samples of the student’s work, which is reviewed by the principal.
 According to the Department of Education’s 2017 Frequently Asked Questions (FAQ), “Schools may not require students to complete a promotion portfolio simply because a student does not take the State test” (p.2).
 (Other languages here under “Grade 3 to 8 tests.”)

-If the principal threatens your child with any negative consequences for refusing the tests, refer him or her to the DOE FAQ.
-If that is not effective, contact us and we will try to assist you.
+If the principal threatens your child with any negative consequences for refusing the tests, refer him or her to the DOE FAQ, mentioned in the previous paragraph.
+If you still need help, call NY State Senator Robert Jackson at 212-544-0173, and contact us; we will try to assist you.

 Q: I heard that under the new federal education law (ESSA) my child will be scored a 1 (the lowest score) if she opts out.
 Is that true?